HDBW/APOLLO/src/cloud/Apollo.Backend/Apollo.RestService/doc/readme.md

 If the number of all matches is required, set Top to < 0 (-1 for example) and RequestCount to true.
 The response will not show any result but will show the number of all matches.

 -	*Fields* (string[] array): Specified properties that should be reflected in the result.
-If this is not specified, all properties are reflected instead.
+If this is not specified, all properties are reflected instead.Please note that properties must be specified in a Pascal Case convention.
+    For example, if the property name is **"trainingName"**, it should be specified as **"TrainingName"**.
 -	*Skip* (integer): Used for paging indicated by (page - 1) * pageSize.
 For example, if Top is 10, Skip is 0 and there are 11 matches, the result will show the 1st to 10th matches.
 If Skip is changed to 1, then the result will show the 2nd to 11th matches.

 -	RequestCount (boolean): If set to true, then the response will contain the number of pages and records (items).